adrianaleal/ecg-preictal-identification-epilepsy/FeatureExtraction/README.md

 Run main_extract_features.m script.
 This is an example code to run feature extraction using example data from two 5-min RR interval series (corresponding to the ones depicted in Figures S5, S6 and S7 in Supplementary Material).

-Functions to included in folder HRVFeatures to run main_extract_features.m:
+Functions included in folder HRVFeatures to run main_extract_features.m:

 	- freqband_power.m
 	- frequency_features.m